How to create your first Chrome extension

 The next step is to actually play the next round by activating the tiles on the

 screen in the right order.
-Add the following functions above nextStep()
+Add the following functions above nextStep() in your

 JavaScript file: